Transvestic Disorder

 - 1994: DSM-IV renames it transvestic fetishism, retaining the heterosexual-male restriction and adding a specifier for accompanying gender dysphoria.

-- 2013: DSM-5 reframes it as transvestic disorder, drops the heterosexual-male restriction, and, pivotally, requires distress or impairment for a diagnosis, so the interest alone no longer qualifies.
+- 2013: DSM-5 reframes it as transvestic disorder, drops the heterosexual-male restriction, and, decisively, requires distress or impairment for a diagnosis, so the interest alone no longer qualifies.
 The revision, shaped substantially by Ray Blanchard, introduced two specifiers: with fetishism (arousal to the fabric or garments themselves) and with autogynephilia (arousal to the thought or image of oneself as a woman), the latter a contested concept criticised by parts of the clinical and transgender communities.

 - 2022: DSM-5-TR carries the transvestic disorder diagnosis forward essentially unchanged.